Page

-a surprise -- during her junior year abroad, Jessica got a
+-- during her junior year abroad, Jessica got a tattoo on

-told me about the tattoo soon after she got it.
-She knew how
+she told me about the tattoo soon after she got it.

-attempt to confine my comments about her tattoo in the next few
+to attempt to confine my comments about her tattoo in the

 |